RAHUKKRRANJAN/SAAS/SAAS_Take_Home/VoiceBoard/README.md

 - **Caching**: Cache common phrases to reduce API calls
 - **Analytics**: Usage metrics for improving user experience

-## 📄 License

-This project is provided as a technical assessment demonstration.
-Please ensure you have proper licensing for production use of:
-- Groq API services
-- Any third-party libraries or components
-- iOS App Store distribution

-## 📞 Support

-For technical issues or questions:
-1. Check the error messages in Xcode console
-2. Verify API key configuration
-3. Ensure microphone permissions are granted
-4. Test network connectivity
-5. Review iOS Settings → General → Keyboard configuration

 ---

 **VoiceBoard** - Transforming voice into text with the power of AI 🎤→📝